yugr/gaplan/README.md

 | 2    | No prior experience but known to be doable (e.g. already done by someone else) |
 | 3    | No prior experience, not clear whether doable at all                           |

+Priorities propagate to predecessors (i.e. if some goal has high priority, it's predecessors will inherit it).

 For example this statement
 ```
 |Compiler rebuilds full distro  // deadline 2016-09-01, !3, ?1